 In the Define Data Structure dialog, select a table (which corresponds to an Excel sheet) and then scroll down to see its discovered columns.
 The columns are discovered on-demand so if you don't see any listed, click Re-discover table.

-Starting in Version 3.0, it is possible to read multiple files under the same folder.
-To do this, specify the path using a wildcard character as a filename.
+To read multiple files located in the same folder, specify the path using a wildcard character as a filename.
 The excel files inside the folder should contain the same table structure and sheet name.

 For example, the folder below contains 2 excel files with the same structure:

 In the UNC Path, specifiy the path using a wildcard character "*" in the filename part: